scallop-lang/scallop-lang.github.io/md/ssft22/bootcamp.md

 You can try and incrementally accomplish the following
 - Read in the dataset, and make sure you understand the format
   - An image will be segmented into small bounding boxes containing the objects.
+- Try a new evaluation metric
+  - Instead of comparing the final output against the ground truth answer, compare it against the scene graph.
+  - What is the advantage of this metric?
 - Write simple convolutional neural network to classify each object into different colors
+  - There is hint below!
 - Connect Scallop with this neural network and count the number of objects
 - Complete the training loop and start training!
   - Without much tuning, we can already achieve 97% validation accuracy in the second epoch.
 So it should not take long